codesubmission-tool/Anti-tamper-Perturbation/README.md

 **Authorized Perturbation**

-Modify the settings defined on ./configs/authorization.yaml
+Modify the settings defined on ./configs/authorization.yaml.
+You need to set down the data path and dataset you use and where to store the perturbed images.

 ```
 cd authorization

 bash scripts/infer.sh
 ```
+Inside infer.sh, you can define the path to the pretrained authoirzation model.

 **Protection Perturbation**

-Modify the settings defined on ./configs/protection.yaml
+Modify the settings defined on ./configs/protection.yaml.
+You need to define the path to the authorized image, the output path and the path to the mask parameters.

 ```
 cd protection

-python protection --method CAAT
+python protect.py --method CAAT
 ```
+you can define the protection perturbation algorithm by change hyper-parameter --method to ['CAAT','ANTIDB', 'ADVDM' ,'METACLOAK']

-**Verification after the Perturbation**
+**Verification after the Protection Perturbation**

-Modify the settings defined on ./configs/verification.yaml
+Modify the settings defined on ./configs/verification.yaml.
+You need to define the path to the authorized image (message_dir), the output path, the method used for protection and the dataset name.

 ```
 cd authorization

 bash scripts/verify.sh
 ```
+Inside verify.sh, you can define the path to the pretrained authoirzation model.

 **Generation after the Perturbation**

-Modify the settings defined on ./configseval_{CelebA-HQ}/{VGGFac2}
+Modify the settings defined on ./configseval_{CelebA-HQ}/{VGGFac2}.
+You need to define the path to original dataset images and the output path of the generation.

 ```
 cd evaluation

 python generate.py --dataset CelebA-HQ --method CAAT
 ```
+You need to define the dataset name and protection perturbation name by --dataset and --method here.

 **Protection Performance calculation after the Generation**

 Download ID embedding from [release sources](https://github.com/codesubmission-tool/Anti-tamper-Perturbation/releases).

-Modify the settings defined on ./configs/metrics.yaml
+Modify the settings defined on ./configs/metrics.yaml.
+You need to define the path to the image to be evaluated and the path to store **result record file**, and the prompt used to do generation (for metirc "ImageReward" calculation).

 Download [LIQE.pt](https://drive.google.com/file/d/1GoKwUKNR-rvX11QbKRN8MuBZw2hXKHGh/view) from [url](https://github.com/zwx8981/LIQE).
 Place it to ./metrics/LIQE/checkpoints